Vera-D/Project-Manager-Deliverables/README.md

 ## Introduction

 This repository contains links to Project Manager deliverables intended to describe my process, approach, and experience with software product development.
 Particular emphasis will be given to the development of medical device products.
 This repo was created to show some simple examples of requirement elicitation outputs for the development of software products.
-The examples include wireframes, storyboards, and journeymaps that were created using:

-- AdobeXD
-- Figma
-- UXpresia

 There are three types of products that are showcased in this repo.
 The [(Vitec)](./Vitec) project includes artifacts created for a software product that develops applications for hospitals and clinics.
 The RoboCivics project [(UXbotz)](./UXbotz) was intended to teach children about microplastics.
 The  [(Zealbots)](./ZealBots) that was developing an AI powered search engine for academics.